dtao/aiadventures/summaries/2023-09-16-supervised-machine-learning/supervised-machine-learning.md

 thinking about this in my mind is that the model becomes "a little too close" to its training data, which hurts its ability to generalize.

-Regularization essentially forces the weight of parameters down so that they have less influence on the model's predictions.
+Regularization essentially forces the weights of parameters down so that they have less influence on the model's predictions.

-What feels strange to me about regularization is that it feels like making a model more complex in order to make it simpler.
-The simpler thing to do would be to reduce the number of parameters in the model.
+What is strange to me about regularization is that it feels like making a model more complex in order to make it simpler.
+The simpler thing to do in my mind would be to reduce the number of parameters in the model.
 But I think the idea behind regularization is that you still want your parameters to _sort of_ affect the model's predictions, just _not too much_.
 It feels a bit to me like just fiddling around with data.

 I probably need to go back and learn more about this!